 It only takes a scratch or tear from corrosion or an accident, to create high pressure in a gas line, and this can cause natural gas leak; allowing the gas pressure of the natural gas, or other gases, to start seeping through the natural gas lines, causing a gas leak.
 Such a gas leak poses a serious safety hazard, one that requires swift attention by expert professionals, normally a plumber, to perform a gas line repair.
 You may smell rotten eggs, which is due to the additive in the natural gas, which is there to alert those around it of a possible gas line leak.
 Whether the leak is from your water heater, gas piping or gas valve, or other gas appliances, you may hear a hissing sound or smell gas.

 It is in your best interests to immediately contact the gas company, and then a qualified plumber, for both safety and peace of mind.
 If you are a property owner looking at a leaking gas line with a large leak, you may need to evacuate the premises and call the gas company for emergency services at once.
 If the gas leak is small, and you are a very proficient DIY’er, however, you might be able to repair the leak before you take any further steps.
 You will need the following tools on hand:

 - Gas mask

 - Protective gloves

 If you encounter further issues, you may require emergency service from an expert plumbing technician who can perform the pipe repair you need.
 Contact A-1 Sewer & Septic Services today to have a Kansas City plumber provide quick and efficient service.
-We charge nothing extra for emergency services, even on the weekend or in the evening.
-Do not hesitate to call us today!
+We offer emergency services, even on the weekend or in the evening.
+Whether you are installing a new appliance, HVAC systems that need a new gas line or you want new propane lines run, do not hesitate to call us today!